aioz-ai/GCD/README.md

 * `--num_steps` number of expected training iterations
 * `--save_interval` interval to save model checkpoint (every specified iteration)
 * `--resume_checkpoint` path to model checkpoint to resume previous training session (we also save the model with currently highest iterations in `last.ckpt`)

+We also support logging and monitoring with [wandb](https://wandb.ai/site), where the training progress will be logged and visualized onto their web interface.
+You can specify the project name `--wandb_pj_name`  and experiment name `--exp_name`.